Meet Our Spiritual Directors

 608-791-5297

-Steve Spilde served as a pastor in the Lutheran Church (ELCA) and then spent several years caring for his special-needs daughter.
+Steve served as a pastor in the Lutheran Church (ELCA) and then spent several years caring for his special-needs daughter.
 He became a spiritual director because he enjoys helping people through life transitions, either individually or by working in groups.
 Steve has led programs on the subjects of self-acceptance, self-care, parenting, the Serenity Prayer, the Enneagram, grief and shame.
 He also has developed retreats around golf and the experience of walking and pilgrimage.
 Saints Francis and Clare have made a deep impression on him, especially during his pilgrimage to Assisi in 2015.
 One of his favorite Bible stories is the baptism of Jesus.
 “It is a model for us all,” he says.
 “We can do great things once we have heard this message clearly: ‘You are my beloved.
 With you, I am well pleased.’ ”